gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 ###Gravity Forms + Salesforce = A Powerful Combination

 This free Salesforce Add-On for Gravity Forms adds contacts into Salesforce automatically, making customer relationship management simple.
-The setup process takes less than three minutes, and your contact form will be linked with Salesforce.
+The setup process takes a few minutes, and your contact form will be linked with Salesforce.

 #### Now with Custom Field support! ####
 <a href="http://wordpress.org/extend/plugins/gravity-forms-salesforce/faq/">Read the FAQ</a> for information on how to integrate with Custom Fields.